yetka/portfolio/README.md

 ## Description

-This is a website including portfolio with Github repositories.
+This is a website including portfolio on [Github repositories](https://github.com/yetka/portfolio).

 ## Setup/Installation Requirements